JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_03.md

 Gratitude is essential in our lives.
 Jesus was very clear about it:

 > 14. Jesus warned his followers against thinking that their prayers would be rendered more efficacious by ornate repetitions, eloquent phraseology, fasting, penance, or sacrifices.
 But he did exhort his believers to employ prayer as a means of leading up through thanksgiving to true worship.
 Jesus deplored that so little of the spirit of thanksgiving was to be found in the prayers and worship of his followers.
 He quoted from the Scriptures on this occasion, saying: “It is a good thing to give thanks to the Lord and to sing praises to the name of the Most High, to acknowledge his loving-kindness every morning and his faithfulness every night, for God has made me glad through his work.
-In everything I will give thanks according to the will of God.” ([UB 146:2.15](/en/The_Urantia_Book/146#p2_15))
+In everything I will give thanks according to the will of God.” (<a id="a74_759"></a>[UB 146:2.15](/en/The_Urantia_Book/146#p2_15))

 Perhaps the first and most immediate thing we could do would be to begin by thanking God our Father for life.
 This is the first gift we have.
 A life full of possibilities opens up when we open our eyes to life on Earth.
 There will also be storms, but, above all, it will be a story in which we can build, dream, love, learn, make mistakes...